-As for Stonehenge, many of us will be surprised to learn that throughout Britain there are or have been hundreds of these circular structures.
-In one county alone, Aberdeenshire, there are about seventy of these ancient circles still visible!
-Many of the circles used to be of wood, though obviously the material could not survive the decaying effects of the centuries.
+Most of us are very familiar with the ancient standing-stones formation known as Stonehenge.
+But perhaps many will be surprised to learn that throughout Britain there are or have been hundreds of these circular structures.
+In one Scottish county alone, Aberdeenshire, there are about seventy remains of these ancient sites!
+Many of the circles used tobe of wood, though obviously the material could not survive the decaying effects of the centuries.
 A few of these wooden circles have been recreated from soil stains which were made by the wooden posts that used to stand there, so now we have a Woodhenge within sight of the more well-known Stonehenge.